What is the New York Sales Tax for Amazon Sellers?

 The New York Department of Taxation and Finance (New York’s taxing authority) defines what constitutes Sales Tax Nexus here.

 Sellers can apply online through the NYS License Center.
-They must register/apply at least 20 days before they operate their business in the NY.
+They must register/apply at least 20 days before they operate their business in NY.

 The final tax rate is the tax rate in effect in the state where the delivery occurs, plus the local tax rate, and district/transportation rate if applicable.

-When you register as a vendor in the New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
+When you register as a vendor in New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
 Your sales tax payments and returns will be due on or before the 20th of the month following the reporting period.

 New York requires Amazon Sellers to keep their detailed records of all their sales for at least three years from the due date of the return or the date when the return is filed-- whichever is later.

 New York also requires Amazon Sellers to file online at the State’s Department of Taxation and Finance website.

 New York is serious about sales tax evasion issues within its borders.
 Penalties and interests that are as high as 14.5% may be charged for late payment of sales tax.
 Additionally, a Certificate of Authority could be revoked or you can face criminal prosecution.

 If you are a vendor and receive a notice from the State of New York Tax Department advising you of your outstanding tax liabilities, they may pursue collection or even enforce income execution to collect what you owe.